Rokiis1/roadmap/6.Module/test_managment.md

     **Example:**

     - During the development of a new **customer relationship management system**, potential risks such as **delays due to unforeseen technical challenges, cost overruns due to changes in requirements, or resource shortages due to team members leaving**.
 To manage these project risks, we could use **Project Risk Management** techniques.
-This involve using **project management tools** like Microsoft Project to monitor project progress, implementing **resource allocation strategies** to ensure efficient use of personnel and budget, and developing a **contingency plan** to handle potential delays or resource shortages, such as having backup personnel or additional funding sources.
+This involve using **project management tools** like Jira to monitor project progress, implementing **resource allocation strategies** to ensure efficient use of personnel and budget, and developing a **contingency plan** to handle potential delays or resource shortages, such as having backup personnel or additional funding sources.

 ### Entry Criteria and Exit Criteria